jdavis/college-fall-2013/cs461/homework02/solution.md

 - Let's try another set, `R3` and `R4`.
 This gives us `BF intersection FGH = F`.
   Since `F -> GH`, we can do `F -> FGH`.
 Now we need to check another relation.

-  Taking FGH, we are stuck because there are no other relations where the intersection isn't the empty set.
+  Taking `FGH`, we are stuck because there are no other relations where the intersection isn't the empty set.

 - It looks like this `D2` isn't lossless because we have no way of joining all